This is an updated blog of the original which was published in May 2016

 The Health Check Service periodically checks several metrics, such as CPU and memory usage.
 If any of these metrics exceed a configured threshold, then a notification message is sent through the Notification service to an appropriate notifier.
 The default Log notifier prints the message to Payara Server's log file with an appropriate log level.
 Other notifiers can process notifications further or forward them to external systems.
 When properly configured, this mechanism helps to rapidly detect problems or work out what happened after problems had occurred.
 It also provides enough flexibility to route the information about detected anomalies to external systems to store the information, process it and even attempt to heal some problems automatically.

 For most of the checks, threshold configurations can be specified in 3 different levels: good, warning and critical.
-When the threshold is not met, the Health Check Service will in turn log a message with the level of Warning, Error or Critical respectively and will continue to do so after some time until the threshold is met.
+When the threshold is not met, the Health Check Service will trigger a notification with the level of Warning, Error or Critical respectively and will continue to do so periodically until the threshold is met.

-The Health Check Service is not enabled by default, but can be easily enabled in Payara Server's Admin Console, in the HealthCheck configuration page:
+The Health Check Service is not enabled by default.
+It can be easily enabled in Payara Server's Admin Console, in the HealthCheck configuration page:

-asadmin> healthcheck-configure --enabled=true --dynamic=true
+asadmin> set-healthcheck-configuration --enabled=true --dynamic=true